DX9david/DX9WARE-Troubleshooting/DX9WARE 1st console Crashing.md

 - Delete the dx9ware folder in %appdata% (WIN + R > type %appdata% and find the folder)
 - Run the dx9injector as admin

+DX9WARE CRASHING AFTER THE SECOND CONSOLE :

+Intel 12th gen igpu can cause crashes
+Turn it off in device manager

 Potential solution : Open task manager > startup and disable all

-Fourth solution :
+Third solution :
-Step 1 Run Windows in safe mode
+Step 1 Run Windows in safe mode (or just disable every single services with win+r > type ms config > click services > check the checkbox to hide ms services and disable all)